eliilanloo-creator/devops-technical-assessment/docs/decisions.md

 # Challenge 2 – Dockerization Decisions

 ## Base Image Selection
-- Maven image used for build stage to compile the application
+- A Maven-based image was used in the build stage to compile the Spring Boot application.
-- JRE image used for runtime to reduce image size
+- A lightweight JRE-only image was selected for the runtime stage to minimize the final image size.

 ## Multi-Stage Build
-Multi-stage build was implemented to separate build-time and runtime dependencies and produce a smaller final image.
+- A multi-stage Docker build was implemented to clearly separate build-time and runtime dependencies.
+- This approach reduces the final image size and removes unnecessary build tools from the runtime image.
 ## Security Considerations
-- Application runs as a non-root user
+- The application runs as a non-root user inside the container.
-- No credentials or secrets are hardcoded
+- No credentials or secrets are hardcoded in the Docker image.
-- Configuration is expected via environment variables
+- All configuration is provided via environment variables, making the image environment-agnostic and secure.

 # Challenge 3 – Orchestration & Monitoring Decisions